omnikingzeno/jpeg-to-pdf/README.md

 ## 📱 Mobile Support

-The application is fully responsive and works on smartphones and tablets.
-On mobile:
+The application is fully responsive and works on smartphones and tablets:
 - Tap "Browse Files" to select photos from your camera roll
 - Touch and drag to reorder images
 - Tap the X button to remove images

+> 📌 **For mobile devices**, please use the [live demo](https://omnikingzeno.github.io/jpeg-to-pdf/) as local HTML files don't work on mobile browsers.

 ## 🛠️ Technologies Used